matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

     .findFirst();
 ```

-- This expression will return an OptionalInt with the result.
+- This expression will return an Optional<Integer> with the result.
 - With an infinite Stream, Java will keep checking each element until it finds a result.
 With a finite Stream, if
-  Java runs out of elements but still can't find a result, it returns an empty OptionalInt.
+  Java runs out of elements but still can't find a result, it returns an empty Optional<Integer>.

 ### 18. Using Streams and Method References to Write Self-Documenting Processes